symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

     translator:      { fallback: %locale% }

-Notice that the routing bundles administration class has been automatically registered - since your routes will be handled autmatically disable this:
+Notice that the routing bundles administration class has been automatically registered - since your routes will be handled automatically disable this:

 .. code-block:: yaml

     # app/config/config.yml

     cmf_routing:
-        ...
+        # ...
         dynamic:
-            ...
+            # ...
             persistence:
                 phpcr:
-                    ...
+                    # ...
                     use_sonata_admin: false

 Creating the Admin Classes